GoInterject/GoInterject.github.io/wPortal/Data-Portals.md

 </td>
 <td>

-Provides the INTERJECT username for their current session.
+Provides the Interject username for their current session.

 </td> </tr>
 <tr>